Touqeer001/Nodejs-task-assignment/README.md

 # Task Management API

 This is a simple Task Management API built with Node.js, Express, and an in-memory array for data storage.
+It follows the MVC (Model-View-Controller) pattern and allows you to create, read, and delete tasks.Testing with Postman.

 ## Features
 - Get all tasks